patshaughnessy/patshaughnessy.github.io/posts/2025-02-11-using-different-size-pools.markdown

 (<span class="code">CAPACITY_ITER</span>).
 For each array capacity, the program creates 10,000 (<span class="code">ALLOCATE_ITER</span>) array objects of that size using the inner loop (4).
-Note the program saves all of the new arrays into a single array called all, created at (2).
+Note the program saves all of the new arrays into a single array called <span class="code">all</span>, created at (2).
 This insures that Ruby doesn’t free all of our new arrays by running a garbage collection.

 After creating 10,000 arrays of the given capacity, the program saves the <span class="code">heap_eden_slots</span> value from the return value of <span